“Distinguished and Ever Loyal City”, “The Pearl of the Orient”, “New Kingdom of Castille”

-For the next 2 times we spent the night in Manila while interconnecting on our internal destinations as Laoag and Boracay we decided to stay in a simple place as near to the airport as possible.
+For the next 2 times we spent the night in Manila while interconnecting for flights towards Laoag and Boracay we decided to stay in rather simple places as near to the airport as possible.
 We selected the Icon Hotel Macapagal, on 1010 Macapagal Avenue corner with Pacific Avenue; almost by the Manila Bay and a short taxi ride to/from the airport which in this case was the key feature we were looking.
 Although not as comfortable as we could expect, it was very quiet and clean.
-Really all we needed for the night.
+Just the basic we needed for the night.

 As for the last 2 nights in the trip before departing back to London, we stayed at the Ramada Manila Central.
 Located right in the middle of Binondo, the Chinatown of Manila just to the north of Intramuros.
 Another very nice property totally recommended to anyone.